Billie Piper: Film and television performances

 In 2004, Piper appeared in the films The Calcium Kid and Things to Do Before You're 30.
 Shortly before starting work on Doctor Who, she had a starring role in the horror film Spirit Trap, released in August 2005 to poor reviews.
-In November 2005, she starred as Hero in a BBC adaptation of Much Ado About Nothing, updated for the modern-day in a similar manner to the Canterbury Tales (2003) series in which she featured, with Hero now being a weather presenter in a television station.
+In November 2005, she starred as Hero in a BBC adaptation of Much Ado About Nothing, updated for the modern day in a similar manner to the Canterbury Tales (2003) series in which she featured, with Hero now being a weather presenter in a television station.

 In 2005, Doctor Who was resurrected after a sixteen-year absence from TV.
 Piper was cast as Rose Tyler, a travelling companion to the ninth incarnation of The Doctor (played by Christopher Eccleston).
 Piper won the Most Popular Actress category at the 2005 and 2006 National Television Awards for her work on Doctor Who.
 BBC News named her one of its "Faces of the Year" for 2005, primarily due to her success in Doctor Who.
 At The South Bank Show Awards in January 2006, she was awarded The Times Breakthrough Award for her successful transition from singing to acting.
 In March, the Television and Radio Industries Club named her as the best new TV talent at their annual awards ceremony.
 In September, she was named Best Actress at the TV Quick and TV Choice Awards.

 After the completion of the very successful first series of the revamped Doctor Who, the British media regularly released conflicting reports about how long Piper would be staying with the show.
 In March 2006, she claimed that she would continue on Doctor Who into its third series in 2007.
 In May, however, she was reported to be considering quitting the series, although she did express an interest in playing a female version of the Doctor in the future (possibly related to a proposed Doctor Who spin-off series about Rose, which was later dropped).
 In June, the BBC announced that she was to depart in "Doomsday" (2006), the final episode of the second series.
 Her decision to leave had been made a year previously, but had not yet been made public.
-Although Piper was absent in the 2007 series, her character Rose was mentioned several times and seen in archive footage in The Runaway Bride.